Vegan Fig and Frangipane Tart

 Plain flour – Used to make the vegan shortcrust pastry.

-Icing Sugar - The icing sugar will give the shortcrust pastry a subtle sweetness.
-You could use caster sugar instead of icing sugar.
+Sugar - The sugar will give the shortcrust pastry a subtle sweetness.
+You could use caster sugar instead of granulated sugar, but I wouldn't recommend using brown sugars as they'll change the colour of the crust.

 Vegan block butter – I used the Flora vegan butter block, but any plant-based butter will do. using a block butter will give the shortcrust pastry a light and crumbly texture.
 I wouldn’t recommend using margarine as it won’t create the same outcome.